Consumer Duty shaping the boundaries for advice

 Avatar photo

-Philip Masey from Wizard Learning.
-Having worked in financial services for the past 12 years, Philip is an experienced Mortgage, Protection and Equity Release Advisor and also one of the lead authors at Wizard Learning.
+Philip Masey from Wizard Learning and Create Finance.
+Having worked in financial services for the past 12 years, Philip is an experienced Mortgage, Protection and Equity Release Advisor with Create Finance and also one of the lead authors at Wizard Learning.
 Alongside their online courses, Wizard Learning offer a monthly CPD package and now with an expanded team, they aim to provide a well-rounded, informative monthly course to help you develop your knowledge in an easy to understand format

 Leave A Reply